al97/Girder-Documentation/girder_utilities.md

 len(bldink_yes_slides_lbd)
 ```

-get all the slides that all three markings
+get all the slides that have the Blood and  Ink set to Yes , aka slides have Blood and Ink
 working

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 all_yes_slides_lbd = []